aslivka/CS373-site/pages/adv_forensics.md

 ### Categories of Forensics
 Besides case types, forensics cases can be classified into 3 categories depending on present state of system to be analyzed.
-* Live forensics: device is powered ON and has some data still stored in RAM.
-RAM contents should be saved for later analysis before shutting device down.
+* ***Live forensics***: device is powered ON and has some data still stored in RAM.
+RAM contents are saved for later analysis before shutting device down.
+Footprint of backup program is kept low to not destroy memory contents.
-* Post-mortem based forensics: device is powered off.
-No available data is present in RAM, only storage media on device is backed up for further analysis.
+* ***Post-mortem based forensics***: device is powered off.
+No available data is present in RAM, only non-volatile storage media on device is used for further analysis.
 * Network based forensics: Investigator doesn't have physical access to PC, only network access.

 ### Basics of Forensics